johnillo/mywebsite-v2/content/about/privacy-policy.md

 nodate: true
 ---

-I use an open-source analytics tool called [Matomo](https://matomo.org/) to get insights and logs of traffic on this website.
-The data don't go elsewhere and are only stored on my server, used to stop misuse, and improve this website and its contents.
+An open-source analytics tool called [Matomo](https://matomo.org/) is installed on this site to get insight into the reader's activities.
+The data collected is being used for the improvement of this site and its contents.
+No personally identifiable information is ever collected.

-To know more about how Matomo works, please visit [this page](https://matomo.org/about/).
+To know more about how Matomo works, [click here](https://matomo.org/about/).

 ## Usage data collected